GraceAbalisa/Cookie-clicker/README.md

    - On the first image you can see the prototype of the cookie-clicker page and the multiple options that are supposed to be on that cookie-clicker page.

    ![IMG_1674](https://user-images.githubusercontent.com/66485031/87525319-9f151680-c689-11ea-925c-709bc4418bfe.jpg)

-    - On the second picture you cann see the prototype from closer
+    - on the second picture you cann see the prototype from closer

 ![IMG_1675](https://user-images.githubusercontent.com/66485031/87525324-a1777080-c689-11ea-9fe5-58b9f27f9d53.jpg)